Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  -module(class_Cat).

+ % Optional:
+ -define(class_description,"Models a domestic cat").

- % Determines what are the mother classes of this class (if any):
+ % Determines what are the direct mother classes of this class (if any):
  -define(superclasses,[class_Mammal,class_ViviparousBeing]).

  % Declaration of class-specific attributes: